jbukuts/svelte-flask-carbon-example/README.md

 # Svelte + Carbon UI + Flask Example

 This repo contains a simple example of integrating a Python back-end with a JS front-end using IBM's UI library.

-Using:
+Technologies used include:

 - [Flask](https://flask.palletsprojects.com/en/2.3.x/)
 - [Svelte](https://svelte.dev/)